traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

    HTTP/2 401
    ```

-4. Use below command to obtain access token from EntraID
+4. Use the below command to obtain an access token from EntraID

    ```bash
    curl -X POST -H 'Content-Type: application/x-www-form-urlencoded' \